-This article explains how to connect Servos to the Pixhawk and APM2, and how to control them from the transmitter or Mission Planner.
+This article explains how to connect Servos to flight controller, and how to control them from the transmitter or ground station (i.e. Mission Planner).

 Copter, Plane and Rover can control servos for any purpose, including: triggering a camera shutter, releasing a parachute or dropping a tennis ball.
 These servo(s) can be controlled either directly by the pilot via a switch on the transmitter, through commands sent from the ground station or as part of a mission.